Guide To The Best Saws

 - Highly Rated-It has over 5,000 reviews, with the majority of the ratings being between four or five stars.
 (This is the most that I can recall seeing for any product.)

 - Top-Notch- Bahco also makes the highly-respected Morakniv knives, which are known for being some of the best, lower-priced, knives.

 - Quickly Gets The Job Done-Many reviewers stated that the Laplander when correctly used, cuts quickly.

 - Comfortable Handling-The plastic handle, with a curve in the middle, is said to be very easy to use.

-- Locking Defect- The Boho lock not working and collapsing during use, which is a significant safety concern, was common among the few complaints.
+- Locking Defect- The Boho not working and collapsing during use, which is a significant safety concern, was common among the few complaints.

 A faulty locking mechanism, as it is a safety hazard, is a valid concern.
 However, based upon very few purchasers mentioning this issue, it should not deter you from buying the Bahco Laplander.
 In conclusion, for its price, based upon its high ratings, the Bahco Laplander cannot be beaten.

 - Grip: Metal

 - Style: Bow Folded